Video Category: Year in Revolution

 April 17, 2025

 Share to Google Classroom With a focus on Massachusetts, this “where” video will touch on the revolutionary activities that occurred in Massachusetts in 1775.
-Massachusetts’ story during 1775 illustrates how the British American colonies were pushed to their breaking point and, through the Siege of Boston to the Battles of Lexington and Concord and […]
+Massachusetts’ story during 1775 illustrates how the British American colonies were pushed to their breaking point and, through the Siege of Boston to the Battles of Lexington and Concord […]

 Year in Revolution—1775: Britain and the Colonies